payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/custom-checkout-merchant-hosted/index.md

 * **Flexible Integration**: Integrate with a wide range of payment methods, including cards, net banking, wallets, UPI, and more.

 <Callout icon="👍" theme="okay">
-  Note: Merchant Hosted Checkout is a specific PayU product with defined features.
+  **Note**: Merchant Hosted Checkout is a specific PayU product with defined features.
 It’s distinct from simply hosting payment elements on your website.
 This guide specifically covers the PayU’s Merchant Hosted Checkout product and its associated APIs.
 </Callout>

 ## Workflow and Experience